saitoha/libsixel/README.md

 -I, --high-color           output 15bpp sixel image -u, --use-macro            use DECDMAC and DEVINVM sequences to
-                           optimize GIF animation rendering -n, --macro-number         specify an number argument for DECDMAC and make terminal memorize
+                           optimize GIF animation rendering -n MACRONO, --macro-number=MACRONO
+                           specify an number argument for
+                           DECDMAC and make terminal memorize
                            SIXEL image.
 No image is shown if this option is specified